Last Updated on 2025-11-12 by Claudia Bastos

 Aletria

-Aletria is a Portuguese Christmas dessert made with a special ingredient: very thin egg noodles called Massa de Aletria (Aletria noodles).
+Aletria is a Portuguese Christmas dessert made with a special ingredient: thin egg noodles called Massa de Aletria (Aletria noodles).
 These noodles are only used for this dessert in Portugal.

 Aletria is significantly influenced by Moorish cuisine.
 Portugal was long under the rule of the Moors, so plenty of dishes are based on that heritage.